JosephusPaye/sync-bot-a/samples/beginner/whats-your-name/README.md

 # What's your name

-A program that asks for the user's name and says hello.
+A program that asks for the user's name and kindly says hello.